Tywardreath: Tywardreath Priory

 The settlement grew out of a Benedictine priory established at around the time of the Norman conquest.
-Founded from the Abbey of SS.
-Sergius and Bacchus, Angers in France, it was founded to contain only about seven monks, the endowment being sufficient for that number.
+Founded from the Abbey of SS Sergius and Bacchus, Angers in France, it was founded to contain only about seven monks, the endowment being sufficient for that number.
 The house was poor but powerful in the area, controlling the port of Fowey and having lands scattered over Cornwall.
-Being regarded as an "alien monastery" subject to a French mother house, the Crown frequently took it into its "protection", taking all its temporal income for itself, as the alien houses' loyalty to the English crown was suspect, and they were sending profits from their English lands to "enemies" abroad.
+Being regarded as an alien priory subject to a French mother house, the Crown frequently took it into its 'protection', taking all its temporal income for itself, as the alien houses' loyalty to the English crown was suspect, and they were sending profits from their English lands to "enemies" abroad.
 The Crown's action transferred the money from the coffers of a French abbot to those of an English king.
 The result was a poor, demoralised monastery, devoid of its monks, who were expelled in the early 1400s.
-A slow revival from about 1406 brought English monks into the house, and it regained its prestige and much of the property it had lost, having become "denizen", i.e. naturalised as English.
-However, by 1535 and the Valor Ecclesisticus the priory was valued at less than £200 annually, and like many others it was suppressed by the Crown in 1536.
+A slow revival from about 1406 brought English monks into the house, and it regained its prestige and much of the property it had lost, having become 'denizen', i.e. naturalised as English.
+However, by 1535 and the Valor Ecclesiasticus the priory was valued at less than £200 annually, and like many others it was suppressed by the Crown in 1536.
 Nothing survives of the monastery today, except some carved stones in the parish church, next to where the priory stood.
 Attempts are being made to explore the site using modern archaeological methods.
 A modern story (Methuen's 'Little Guide - Cornwall, July 2016) implausibly explains the lack of remains of the priory by saying the last prior shipped the stone back to France.